 - Preheat an oven to 425F (if you have something else going, know that these will roast up at any temperature down in 350F, they'll just take longer and not get quite as nicely browned without getting a tad desiccated).
 While the oven heats, trim the green beans.*

-- Put the green beans in a large bowl, drizzle with the olive oil, and toss them to coat the beans thoroughly.
+- Put the green beans in a large bowl, drizzle them with the olive oil, and toss them to coat the beans thoroughly.

 - Sprinkle with salt to taste, and serve hot or warm.
 They're still good closer to room temperature, which is good to know if you're looking for something to put on a buffet.